Byron Buxton Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.54).
+- The Tigers have a 4.45 team ERA that ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (85 total, 1.2 per game).
+- Tigers pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Olson (0-2) pitches for the Tigers to make his third start of the season.

-- The right-hander last pitched on Wednesday against the Atlanta Braves, when he threw 3 1/3 innings, allowing six earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.